Birthplace of Niagara

 Later, the explorers built a small chapel and a fortified cabin in which to store their supplies, much of which was used to construct the first ship on the Great Lakes, The Griffon, which was built and launched on the Niagara River above the falls.

-The first permanent structure built by a white man in Lewiston was Frechman Chabert Joncaire’s Trading post which was constructed in 1719 after he received permission from the Seneca Indians.
-It was located on the site of today’s Artpark parking lot which is located immediately east of the main theater.
-It is no longer standing, but ruins that were studied in the 1950s indicated that it was destroyed by fire in 1741.
-The exact location of the Trading Post is where Artpark’s “painted parking lot” is today.
-The best image of what the Trading Post might have looked like can be seen here.
+The first permanent structure built by a white man in Western New York was in Lewiston in 1720.
+It was built by Frenchman Chabert Joncaire.
+The trading post, officially known as Le Magazin Royal, was constructed after he received permission from the Seneca Indians.
+It was located on the site of today’s Artpark “painted parking lot” which is located immediately east of the main theater.
+Le Magazin Royal is no longer standing, but ruins that were studied in the 1950s indicated that it was destroyed by fire in 1741.
+You can get more detailed information about Le Magazin Royal here.

 The French held the land and maintained the trading post and employed the Indians to transport goods from Lewiston to the upper Niagara River at a place upstream from the falls where the river was again safely navigable.
 Back in those days Lewiston was called “the carrying place.”
 As trade increased, fur pelts came from the west in great quantities and from the east came the supplies for the military posts and trading stations.
 The Trading Post and the portage, which provided a bypass around Niagara Falls for goods to be transported, opened up commerce on the Great Lakes for the first time.